Dorothy Moon: Career

+Idaho Republican Party

 In July 2022, Moon was elected chair of the Idaho Republican Party, defeating incumbent Tom Luna by a vote of 434–287.
 She drew praise from conservatives and libertarians for her hard-right voting record.
 Take Back Idaho, a group of Idaho Republicans who oppose extremism, decried her election as "absolutely disturbing."

+As chairwoman, Moon and her allies clashed with opponents from within the state Republican Party.
+The Republican Central Committees in Power County and Bingham County clashed with Moon over her efforts to invalidate elections to the local Republican organizations, with the Bingham County Republican officials unsuccessfully suing the state Republican Party in court.Clark Corbin, Bingham County GOP sues Idaho Republican Party, Idaho Capital Sun (September 18, 2023).Shelbie Harris, Lawsuit alleges 'bully tactics' by Idaho Republican Chair Dorothy Moon, Idaho State Journal (September 15, 2023).
+Moon and the state Republican Party prevailed in the Bingham County suit when Judge Darren Simpson ruled that the leadership of the Bingham County Republicans was invalid.
+Subsequently, Moon presided over the procedurally-correct election of the Bingham County GOP Chairman.

+Moon banned media from observing the March 2024 Republican caucuses, a decision criticized by the Idaho Statesman editorial board.
+In December 2023, Luna and another former Idaho Republican Party chair, Trent Clark, criticized Moon for undertaking "purges, division and expulsions" within the state party, writing that the party under Moon had "veered significantly from the inclusive big tent party envisioned by Ronald Reagan."Ian Max Stevenson, Former GOP heads say party needs 'course correction' after divisive changes, Idaho Statesman (December 7, 2023).

+In June 2024, Moon was reelected as chair of the Idaho Republican Party, defeating former Idaho Legislator Mary Souza by a vote of 376 to 228.

+Moon has had Tyler Kelly, Kiira Turnbow, Ryan Thompson, and Anthony Tirino as Executive Directors.

 Political positions

 Moon is part of the far-right, which gained strength in Idaho politics in the 2020s.
 She is a member of the John Birch Society.

 Militia movements

 Moon is a supporter of Eric Parker, a right-wing militia movement leader who pleaded guilty to the misdemeanor of obstructing a court order, arising from his role in the 2014 Bundy standoff in Nevada, in which armed men faced off with federal agents at a ranch near Bunkerville, Nevada.
 Moon organized a letter-writing campaign on Parker's behalf, and introduced him to applause in a session of the state House.